Duke of Deception

 The Duke of Deception is a fictional character appearing in DC Comics publications and related media, commonly as a recurring adversary of the superhero Wonder Woman.
-Based on Dolos, the Roman mythological deity of deceit and lies, he debuted in 1942’s Wonder Woman #2 as a treacherous operative of the war god Mars/Ares.
+Based on Dolos, the Roman mythological deity of deceit and lies, he debuted in 1942's Wonder Woman #2 as a treacherous operative of the war god Mars/Ares.
 He would become one of Wonder Woman's most persistent foes, appearing regularly in her adventures throughout the Golden, Silver and Bronze Age of Comics.
 Evolving into an antagonist independent of Ares, he has frequently confronted Wonder Woman and her allies as a powerful autonomous threat with his own aims of conquest.

-For the greater part of his publication history, the Duke's origin and identity was not established, nor was his precise position within DC Comics’ mythological pantheon.
+For the greater part of his publication history, the Duke's origin and identity was not established, nor was his precise position within DC Comics' mythological pantheon.
 The 2020 feature film Wonder Woman 1984 suggested that the Duke had a specific mythological antecedent, Dolos.
 In 2022's Wonder Woman #788, writers Michael W. Conrad and Becky Cloonan confirm this; the Duke identifies himself by name as Dolos, as does Wonder Woman, suggesting unchronicled previous interactions in DC's Rebirth-era continuity.

 Publication history

 Creation

 The Golden Age Duke of Deception gets walloped in Wonder Woman #2 (1942); art by Harry G. Peter.

-The Duke of Deception first appeared in 1942’s Wonder Woman #2, written by Wonder Woman creator William Moulton Marston and illustrated by Harry G. Peter.
-Marston was a psychologist who conceived many of Wonder Woman’s early foes as allegories for psychological motifs.
+The Duke of Deception first appeared in 1942's Wonder Woman #2, written by Wonder Woman creator William Moulton Marston and illustrated by Harry G. Peter.
+Marston was a psychologist who conceived many of Wonder Woman's early foes as allegories for psychological motifs.
 As such, the Duke of Deception represented the exploitative power of duplicity, particularly as it relates to misogyny and patriarchal control.

 Golden Age

-More than most comic book characters, the Duke’s visual design has varied widely since his creation.
+More than most comic book characters, the Duke's visual design has varied widely since his creation.
 He has sported a series of looks so disparate that, from decade to decade, he barely resembles the same character.
-Peter drew him as a diminutive, wizened, near-toothless figure in an oversized gladiator helmet.
-Clad in Greco-Roman armor, the Duke’s original bent, hook-nosed countenance was both eerie and absurd.
-In this guise, he regularly plagued Wonder Woman and her allies in Wonder Woman, Comic Cavalcade and Sensation Comics stories throughout the 1940s and 1950s.
-Though in his earliest stories, his uniform was consistently pale blue with bronze filagree, the Duke would widen his color scheme considerably in subsequent appearances, showing up in versions of his helmeted armor ranging from gray and crimson, to yellow and green, to mahogany and ochre.
+Peter drew him as a diminutive, wizened, near-toothless figure with a hooked nose and Greco-Roman armor.
+Though in his earliest stories, his armor was blue and bronze, but varied in color in later appearances.